ynput/ayon-cpp-api/README.md

 An API Wrapper for [AYON server](https://ayon.ynput.io/) written in cpp

 > [!NOTE]\
-> we use git Submodules to pull in external dependencys so you might want to use
+> we use [git-Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to pull in external dependencys so you might want to use
 > these commands
 > `git clone --recurse-submodules git@github.com:ynput/ayon-cpp-api.git` to
-> clone the with all its submodules `git submodule update --init --recursive` to
+> clone the repo with all its submodules.
-> initialize submodules when you change the branch
+> `git submodule update --init --recursive` to can then be used to initialize [Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) when you change the branch or update other [Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) related parts

 > [!NOTE]\
+> we use tags in our [.gitmodules](https://git-scm.com/docs/gitmodules) in order to give a better overview towards the used [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) used in this repo.
-> we use tags in our .gitmodules so you might need those commands if you change
+> you might need those commands if you change [Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) tags.
-> said tags
 >
 > ```sh
 > git submodule sync
 > git submodule update --remote
 > ```

-> [!INFO]\
+> [!IMPORTANT]\
-> currently the setup is developed on Linux and windows Dev setups are not the
-> high priority so if you find a bug on Windows report it.
+> we allways run tests for both linux and windows on the compiled libarys but the developemnt setup is build on linux with the intention to be as cross platform as posible. but it can allways happend that something is not working on windows so if you have a wish or a bug report it.

 ## Requirements: